Public Health Officer (PHO)

 I. General Information

 Sector of Assignment: Health promotion, community health volunteer, school health, capacity-building, income growth, community development

 Duration of Assignment: 1 year (extendable based on performance & project duration)

 Salary: Negotiable based on the experience and qualification

-The Public Health Officer (PHO) will work under the direct supervision of the Health Team Manager (HTM) and the general guidance of the Project Manager, Gounee Sung.
+The Public Health Officer (PHO) will work under the direct supervision of the PM-Project Manager with techinical inputs from Health Specialist from the team.

 PHO will report directly to the Supervisor.
 At the beginning of his/her assignment, a detailed work plan will be developed jointly by PHO and his/her supervisor and will include the detailed assignments, their timeline, indicators and targets.

 The supervision will be conducted on a weekly basis through meetings between PHO and his/her supervisor where PHO will provide weekly update on the progress towards targets as well as challenges and lessons learned, and the supervisor will provide feedback and guidance.